 Want to create a traditional-feeling space that's warm and welcoming, too?
 You need to fill your home office with warm-toned wood – and this can stretch from the desk to the window treatments.

 A good work area needs plenty of light, but at the same time you don't want any glare on your laptop or computer, so it's worth considering a variety of home office window treatment ideas before making a final decision.

 Blackout blinds or curtains are a great option as they will obviously stop any issues with glare.
 But then you also run the risk of being sat in the dark.
 Shutters, however, allow you to control the amount of light coming into the room throughout the day.
 More on those later.

 If you don't like the idea of blinds or shutters, but would like a little more privacy in your home office, it may be worth considering a window film.
 Easy to install – and a super simple way to add interest to your space – this option are just what you need if you feel a little overlooked in your workspace.

 Because a home office needn't be all work and no play.
-Add some pattern, colour and (most importantly) inspiration to your space with the help of a gallery wall.
+Add some pattern, color and (most importantly) inspiration to your space with the help of framed wall art.

-When using your bedroom as a home office, colour can be used to express your style, as well as creating a relaxing atmosphere.
-By opting for office furniture in a light wood, this already small space isn't overwhelmed by a large desk in a contrasting colour.
+When using your bedroom as a home office, color can be used to express your style, as well as creating a relaxing atmosphere.
+By opting for office furniture in a light wood, this already small space isn't overwhelmed by a large desk in a contrasting color.

 Home office accessories, such as a small pin board and a couple of stunning desk lamps establish this as a work space, while complementing the interiors style seen throughout the rest of the space.